YARC-Official/docs/play-modes.md

 Correctly playing all notes in a special glowing Star Power phrase will fill your SP meter by 25%.
 Additional SP energy can be gained by using the whammy bar during Sustain notes in an SP phrase.
 When your SP meter is at or above 50%, you can activate Star Power with a button press or your guitar's tilt sensor.
 When Star Power is active, your SP meter will gradually drain and your score multiplier will be doubled for the duration, for a max of 8× for Guitar or 12× for Bass.
 When the SP meter fully drains, Star Power is deactivated and your multiplier returns to normal.

-In addition to the typical Guitar and Bass charts, some songs may include charts for Co-Op Guitar, Rhythm Guitar, or 5 lane Keys.
+In addition to the typical Guitar and Bass charts, some songs may include charts for Co-op Guitar, Rhythm Guitar, or 5-lane Keys.
 Any of these charts may be played on 5 fret Guitar.

 Some guitars may have extra controls, such as a fret slider or a second set of fret buttons.
 These won't confer their original game-specific gimmicks in YARG, but you may be able to map them to regular guitar inputs.